sara-sabr/ITStrategy/_pages/en/strategy-communications.md

 Requires to be submitted 6 workings days before publishing date

 2- Intersection
-Intersection is the national departmental newsletter that provides employyes with news and information that is relevant to their duties, work environment and careers
+Intersection is the national departmental newsletter that provides employees with news and information that is relevant to their duties, work environment and careers
 Requires to be submitted two weeks prior to publishing date.
 Articles must be accompanied by email approvals from the responsible director or director general.
 We will need to inform if there is an image included.
 Audience : ESDC Employees
 Posted Weekly by emails on Wednesdays

 3- IITB Compass
-Newsletter prepared by IITB and sent to PMB memebers to share within their Branch or Region so that employees have the latest information about IM/IT services, service improvements and new initiatives that are on the horizon.
+Newsletter prepared by IITB and sent to PMB members to share within their Branch or Region so that employees have the latest information about IM/IT services, service improvements and new initiatives that are on the horizon.
 Requires to submit 4-6 weeks before posting dates.
 Audience : ESDC Employees
 Compass is published in January, April, July and October